 My husband was already waiting at the ward for me and was shocked to find me in my pathetic state.
 I continued with my shivering for some time till I fell asleep.

 I woke up in the evening to receive the twins one by one.
-The nurses had to help me to sit up carefully still I was still under epidural.
-I felt nothing from waist down.
+The nurses had to help me to sit up carefully; still I was still under epidural.
+I felt nothing from the waist down.
 Nonetheless, I was able to breastfeed the babies and bond with them.
 Feeling dizzy, I rested very early the first night.

 Day 2: I woke up feeling nauseous.
 Instead of recovering, I was unable to eat and puke for the rest of the day.
 The doctor continued to put me on a drip to keep me hydrated.
 Although the epidural was removed, I continued to feel nauseous for the rest of the afternoon.
 I remained in bed, immobile by the drip and the painful wound.
 By the evening, my both feet swelled like elephant feet as a result of the drip.

 I thought this would be the last night in the hospital.
 But alas, I was wrong.
 I had a mild asthma attack on my third night.
-A slight cough is already unbearable given that my surgery was 2 days ago.
+A slight cough is already unbearable given that my surgery was two days ago.
 An asthma attack caused the nurses to panic with me in the middle of the night, and a resident doctor was called in to attend to me.

 Getting Back to Shape

-Many years ago before I was married, I debated with my friends the pros and cons of the 2 delivery options.
+Many years ago before I was married, I debated with my friends the pros and cons of the two delivery options.
 I naively thought that caesarean would be a better choice as my hips would not expand since the baby would not go through the birth canal.